Safe and efficient recovery of subsea objects. Constant tensioning system, with dampening once the object is loose from the sea floor.

 - Possibility to maintain tension in wire during landing phase.

 - Reduction of peak loads in case of re-lifting.

-- Ship stability – prevention of rapid heeling during landing of heavy loads.
+- Prevention of rapid heeling of vessel during landing of heavy loads.

 Featured References – Subsea Landing

 - Reduced lifting capacity at increasing wave heights.